 SERVING SUGGESTIONS

-- Naan, Chapati, Roti
+- Bread: Naan, Chapati, Roti

-- Chickpea Salad, Avocado Cucumber Tomato Salad
+- Salad: Chickpea Salad, Avocado Cucumber Tomato Salad

-- Easy Raita, Chutney
+- Sauce: Easy Raita, Chutney

-- Mango Lassi
+- Dessert: Indian Mango Lassi

 WHAT TO DO WITH THE LEFTOVERS

-- REHEAT – Leftover karahi is even more delicious since the ingredients have had the chance to come together; warm them on the stovetop and prepare your sides.
+- Reheat – Leftover karahi is even more delicious since the ingredients have had the chance to come together; warm them on the stovetop and prepare your sides.

 FREQUENTLY ASKED QUESTIONS